 Empowering Imagination

-PLAY is a film festival entirely dedicated to the youngest, a territory for discussion in the field of cinema and pedagogy, for cultural enrichment, aimed at a specific audience, creating a fruitful dialogue between international and Portuguese initiatives in the filed of cinema.
+PLAY is a film festival entirely dedicated to a young audience, an environment for discussion in the domains of cinema and pedagogy, for cultural enrichment, aimed at a specific audience, creating a fruitful dialogue between international and Portuguese initiatives in the field of cinema.

-The festival takes place every February in Lisbon (São Jorge Cinema and Cinemateca Jr venues) and it is followed by an average of 15 multiple decentralised actions all around Portugal.
-The festival programme proposes over 140 films in short, medium, or long feature formats, produced in different countries favouring new ways of seeing the world and the art of cinema.
-There are 9 days full of films entirely dedicated to the youngest, up to the age of 16.
-Offering a week full of films, music, talks and workshops.
+The festival takes place every February in Lisbon (in São Jorge Cinema and Cinemateca Jr.) and is followed by an average of multiple decentralised sessions all around Portugal.
+The festival programme proposes over 140 films in short, medium, or long feature formats, produced in different countries, favouring new ways of seeing the world and the art of cinema.
+There are 9 days filled with films entirely dedicated to young audiences, up to the age of 16.
+Offering a week full of films, music, talks, and workshops.

-In 2023 Play embarked on a mission to promote and empower children’s films in Portugal, by creating the PLAY PRO section with meetings for professionals and the Laboratory Competition.
+In 2023, Play embarked on a mission to promote and empower children’s films in Portugal by creating the PLAY PRO section with professionals’ meetings and the Laboratory Competition.

-PLAY Festival and its year-long activities have a national geographic coverage.
-Some of the activities under the action are specifically targeting the parents and/or the teachers in order to provide them with tools for using cinema in their everyday interaction with the youngest generation.
+PLAY Festival and its year-long activities have nationwide coverage.
+Some of the activities taking place are aimed specifically at parents and/or teachers in order to provide them with tools for using cinema in their everyday interactions with the younger generation.

-The relevance of this project is based on the idea that the experience of cinema is a door to the world leading to the discovery of other realities, and allowing the creation of a fruitful and direct dialogue between Cinema and the younger generation.
-It is a territory of leisure, education, and cultural enrichment, based on the assumption of film as an instrument for experiencing new realities, entertaining by learning to think and to see.
-Therefore, the proposed project activities are designed following the four principles:
+The relevance of this project is rooted in the idea that the experience of cinema is a door to the world, leading to the discovery of other realities.
+It is our goal to allow the creation of a fruitful and direct dialogue between Cinema and the younger generation.
+It is a space of leisure, education, and cultural enrichment, based on the assumption of film as an instrument for experiencing new realities, entertaining by learning to think and see.
+Therefore, the proposed project activities are designed following four principles:

 DIVERSITY – Films from around the world that portray different realities.
 Different genres and aesthetics.